-- Rent a car instead: If you have trouble getting a loan, consider renting a car instead (Zipcar is offering a $25 coupon).
+- Rent a car instead: If you have trouble getting a loan, consider renting a car instead.
 You can rent when you need it or find a long term rental program and ask for a discounted rate (a month at a time).
 This will cost you more in the long run (similar to leasing), but if you’re out of options it can be a good short term solution.
 An added benefit is that you won’t need to worry about maintenance costs or resale value.

 - Pay cash: If you’re reading this post, this probably isn’t an option, but I feel obligated to mention it.
 Consider lowering your standards for the type of vehicle you buy.
 Older used cars that will get you from point A to point B and can still be found inexpensively.

 - Buy Here, Pay Here used car dealerships: I recommend against these dealerships but I do want to address them.
 The L.A.
 Times describes these programs as sign, drive, default, repossess and resell.
 This type of used car dealer takes advantage of low income buyers and sells used cars with horrible interest rates (averaging 30%).
 Sticker prices are rarely negotiable and down payments are always required.
 To top it off, Buy Here, Pay Here car lots rarely report your payment history to the credit bureaus, resulting in no benefit to your credit score.

 If you’re still not convinced why you shouldn’t go to a Buy Here Pay Here lot, watch this video:

 Getting out of a bad credit loan